atcoder-cli

 The name of the directory that sample cases will be downloaded.

-Without this, the directory name will be the value of acc config default-test-dirname-format
+Without this, the directory name will be the value of acc config default-test-dirname-format.

 Format strings are supported.

-"cmd"
+"cmd" (optional)

 "cmd": string